RakeshCherry/BankApplicationSpringSecurity/README.md

 ## Section 4
   * In this created mysql container using DOCKER
   * added script.sql which will be using in client of sqlecron to create backapplication database tables username and password
+  * created new custom UserDetailsService class as 'BankBackendUserDetailsService'
+  * created REST API UserController so register role base new user without having any security restriction